bsudol/bugsnag-scripts/README.md

-# bugsnag-scripts
+# Busgnag Scripts
-Scripts to interact with Bugsnag API
+Various scripts to interact with Bugsnag API